 How You Can Make Money by Investing In Mutual Funds

-You make money through distribution of income and growth in the Net Asset Value of the funds.
-Depending on the type of fund, income are distributed periodically say half-yearly or annually.
+Another way unit holders make money is the growth in the Net Asset Value of the funds.
 When you wish to exit, the net asset value shall be calculated based on current performance to determine the price.

 Mutual fund is a type of collective investment scheme under which a professional funds manager pools money from different people and institutions in exchange for units in the funds for the purposes of investing in a specified asset or classes of assets.
 The funds manager is usually an investment management company licensed by the Securities and Exchange Commission to provide fund management services and having the right compliment of skills and experience in managing funds.